-U.S. Census Data & a NC State Demographics Website
+U.S. Census Data , NC State Demographics Website and the Alamance County Chamber of Commerce

 ECONOMY & INDUSTRY

 This past year, Alamance County has seen an increase in job creation as well as a decrease in unemployment both of which have positively impacted the county's economy.
 While our economy has historically been driven by the textile industry, recent growth and development have brought a wider array of industries to the community including health care and education.
 The past five years have included major corporate announcements along with expansions of new and existing businesses and industries which has resulted in increased diverse job opportunities.
 Growth is expected to continue bringing additional property and sales tax revenues further strengthening the economy.